oVirt/ovirt-site/source/release/4.3.0/index.html.md

  - [BZ 1602968](https://bugzilla.redhat.com/1602968) <b>[RFE] Add "power off VM" to the right-click popup menu in the GUI</b><br>Feature: "Power Off VM" was missing from the context menu in the RHV-M administrator portal<br><br>Reason: This was present in previous versions, but removed as part of the new user interface.<br><br>Result: "Power Off VM" is present when a running VM is right-clicked
  - [BZ 1131178](https://bugzilla.redhat.com/1131178) <b>[RFE] Include storage domain UUID in Storage Domain 'General' tab</b><br>
  - [BZ 1570077](https://bugzilla.redhat.com/1570077) <b>[RFE] Add UI plugin API function to allow tab/place resource cleanup</b><br>Feature: After adding custom primary/secondary menu item or details tab via UI plugin API, it's now possible to attach "unload" handler to perform any UI-plugin-specific cleanup once the user navigates away from the given primary/secondary menu item or details tab.<br><br>Reason: Allow UI plugins to attach "unload" handler for each plugin-contributed WebAdmin UI application place, i.e. custom primary/secondary menu item or details tab.<br><br>Result: After adding the custom application place via addPrimaryMenuPlace/addSecondaryMenuPlace/addDetailPlace API functions, you can attach "unload" handler for that place by calling api.setPlaceUnloadHandler(place, handler) function.
- - [BZ 1561539](https://bugzilla.redhat.com/1561539) <b>[RFE] Allow adding a new host or reinstalling existing one and switching it to Maintenance without activation</b><br>Feature: <br><br>Allow adding, approving or reinstalling a host without automatically activating it afterwards.<br><br>Reason: <br><br>Sometimes there is performance overhead when activating a host after its addition / re-install / approval, especially when the connection to the storage-domain is problematic.
-Due to this it's necessary to enable users to add / re-install /approve a host without the host being automatically activated afterwards.<br><br>Result: <br><br>The API will support activate=false matrix<br>parameter in the URL of the request, relevant for add host, install host, approve host operations. <br><br>The WebAdmin will provide "Activate Host After Install" checkbox in add and install host dialogues, and propagate the value of the checkbox to the Engine. <br><br>The default behavior remains activating the host.
  - [BZ 1580346](https://bugzilla.redhat.com/1580346) <b>Cluster properties 'Enable to set host/VM...' should be set by default (and hidden?)</b><br>
  - [BZ 1454389](https://bugzilla.redhat.com/1454389) <b>[RFE] add search query for cluster compatibility level override</b><br>Feature: <br>Added a search query to list all VMs with specific cluster compatibility override.<br><br>Result: <br>The new queries are:<br>- Vms: custom_compatibility_version = X.Y<br>- Vms: custom_compatibility_version != X.Y<br><br>The first lists all VMs with cluster compatibility override to version X.Y and the second lists VMs with different cluster compatibility override version or without any cluster compatibility override set.
  - [BZ 1408584](https://bugzilla.redhat.com/1408584) <b>[RFE] Host cpu type is not found anywhere in REST API</b><br>Feature: Added the CPU Type to the REST API's Host details. <br><br>Reason: The REST API should be consistent with the UI which does display the CPU Type.<br><br>Result: The REST API now returns the CPU Type with the rest of the Host data.